demisto/dockerfiles/README.md

 #### Prequisites
 Make sure you meet the following prerequisites:
 * An active GitHub account.
-* A [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of the repository.
+* A [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of the repository cloned on local machine or in a Codespace.
 * Python 3, `git`, Docker Engine and [`pipenv`](https://pipenv.pypa.io/en/latest/) or [`poetry`](https://python-poetry.org/docs/#installation) installed locally or in a Codespace.

-Once all prerequisites have been met, create a new branch to hold the proposed work:
+In the cloned repository of the fork, create a new branch to hold the proposed work:

 ```bash
 git checkout -b my_new_branch